Agency contact information:

 Statutory Trust - Each licensee must at all times possess permissible investments having an aggregate market value of not less than the aggregate face amount of all outstanding payment instruments sold by the licensee or reported as sold by an authorized delegate, to the extent the dollar volume exceeds the surety bond.

 Renewal notices will be sent to licensees at the address on record in September of each year and will be due by December 1 of each year.
-Contact (651) 296-2297 if the renewal notice has not been received by November 1.

 An annual renewal report will be provided.
 The annual report will request the following: